apache/couchdb-fauxton/readme.md

 1. make sure you have CouchDB installed.
 Instructions on how to install it can be
 [found here](http://couchdb.readthedocs.org/en/latest/install/index.html)
-2. fork this repo: `https://github.com/apache/couchdb-fauxton.git` and make sure you have a cloned local copy
-3. add upstream to the main git repo: `git remote add git-repo https://github.com/apache/couchdb-fauxton.git`
+1. fork this repo: `git clone https://github.com/apache/couchdb-fauxton.git`
-4. add upstream to the private apache repo: `git remote add upstream http://git-wip-us.apache.org/repos/asf/couchdb-fauxton.git`
+1. add upstream to the private apache repo: `git remote add upstream http://git-wip-us.apache.org/repos/asf/couchdb-fauxton.git`
-5. go to your cloned copy of the repo (usually `couchdb-fauxton`) and type `npm install` to download all dependencies
+1. go to your cloned copy of the repo (usually `couchdb-fauxton`) and type `npm install` to download all dependencies
-7. install the `grunt-cli` (grunt command line interface)

-In case you don't have the Grunt command line interface installed, run the following command:

-    npm install -g grunt-cli

-If you run into a permissions problem, run that last command as an administrator:

-    sudo npm install -g grunt-cli

 ## Running Fauxton